 Conversations with system and community partners in SJC meetings, and informed by broader citywide conversations, point to the urgency of repairing harm caused by systemic racism and to reducing disparities in the local jail population.
 Community members who participated in the recent roundtable process led by the Human Rights Commission on priorities for reinvesting police funds called for, among other recommendations, "holistic practice that values Afrocentric strategies and allows communities to practice restorative practices within the community."
+The City's proposed fiscal year 2020-2022 budget acknowledges structural inequities resulting from generations of disinvestment and reinvests \$120 million in funds over two years, predominately from the Police Department and Sheriff's Office, towards efforts to repair the legacy of racially disparate policies.

 - ▶ Develop an SJC Fellowship to support ongoing, authentic engagement with communities of color and training for system partners to improve effectiveness in serving these communities.
-Training will be led by SJC Fellows in partnership with national experts on reducing bias and anti-racism. - ▶ Partners will stay engaged with and support broader citywide conversations on justice reinvestment that expand community-based supports and opportunities for communities of color. - ▶ Justice and community partners will also explore expansion of restorative justice options designed to address the disproportionate representation of black people in jail.
+Training will be led by SJC Fellows in partnership with national experts on reducing bias and anti-racism. - ▶ Partners will stay engaged with and support broader citywide conversations on justice reinvestment that support alternatives to incarceration and expand community-based supports and opportunities for communities of color.
+The City should look into any cost

+- savings associated with jail closure, without negatively impacting services to people in custody and their families. - ▶ Justice and community partners will also explore expansion of restorative justice options designed to address the disproportionate representation of black people in jail.